 Measurement of Academic Progress

-Academic Progress is measured at the end of every academic year.
+Academic Progress is measured at the end of every spring.
 Failures and withdrawals are courses attempted, not completed.
 Incomplete grades are not counted toward credits completed until after the course work is successfully completed and posted by the Registrar.
 Students who have an incomplete grade in one or more classes will not have financial aid processed until those courses are completed, a grade has been assigned, and satisfactory academic progress has been verified.
 The exception to the incomplete rule is enrollment in Graduate or Doctorate level thesis or dissertation courses where an incomplete grade will be allowed to continue until graduation.
 Repeat courses will not count toward credits completed for Satisfactory Academic Progress since the credits were already counted toward the standards the first time the course was completed and the student already received aid for these courses.

 When Minimum Standards of Academic Progress are NOT Achieved: